OwenGHB/angband-webclient/README.md

 You can find download links for variants known to work in the wiki

-As for the actual server, you need a mongodb service running in the background, but aside from that just npm install npm start and you should be good to go on port 3000 (subject to inevitable complications).
+As for the actual server, just npm install npm start and you should be good to go on port 3000 (subject to inevitable complications).

 ## database and sessions